BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_PostProcesses.md

 * vignetteColor: Color4 value to define the overall color
 * vignetteBlendMode: BABYLON.ImageProcessingPostProcess.VIGNETTEMODE_MULTIPLY or BABYLON.ImageProcessingPostProcess.VIGNETTEMODE_OPAQUE

+You can find a demo of the vignette here: https://www.babylonjs-playground.com/#J9H084#11

 All features can be turned on and off with the following booleans:
 * colorCurvesEnabled
 * vignetteEnabled
 * cameraToneMappingEnabled

-You can find a demo of the vignette here: https://www.babylonjs-playground.com/debug.html#J9H084#7
+* colorGradingEnabled

+### Configuration

+Image postprocessing can be done with the ImageProcessingPostProcess but you can also use StandardMaterial and PBRMaterial built-in image processing features.
+To simplify the overall configuration of your image processing setup, you can define the properties you want on `scene.imageProcessingConfiguration`.
+This object hosts the same properties as the ImageProcessingPostProcess.

+By default, ImageProcessingPostProcess, StandardMaterial and PBRMaterial share the same configuration object (The one from the scene).
+This means that if you change a value on `scene.imageProcessingConfiguration` or directly on ImageProcessingPostProcess, StandardMaterial or PBRMaterial, this will affect all entities sharing the same configuration.

+Here is an example of a global configuration: https://www.babylonjs-playground.com/#J9H084#13

+Furthermore, as they share the same configuration, you can just dispose a postprocess you were using and automatically the image processing will be done at materials level.
+So here is an example of a configuration done at scene level, but with no postprocess to use it: https://www.babylonjs-playground.com/#J9H084#14 (As you can see the processing is then done by the material itself).

+You can also decide to instantiate your own configuration and affect it to your material or to your postprocess with `postProcess.imageProcessingConfiguration = new BABYLON.ImageProcessingConfiguration()`.
+In this case, you will be able to configure this object independantly.

+### Default rendering pipeline

 The image processing post process is also included in a rendering pipeline: the DefaultRenderingPipeline.
 This pipeline adds support for FXAA and bloom on top of the image processing.
-You can find a complete interactive demo here: https://www.babylonjs-playground.com/#Y3C0HQ
+You can find a complete interactive demo here: https://www.babylonjs-playground.com/#5XB8YT#1

 You can turn pipeline features on and off with the following booleans:
 * fxaaEnabled
 * bloomEnabled
 * imageProcessingEnabled

+## Refraction
-* **Refraction**: apply a refraction texture:
+Apply a refraction texture:

 ```javascript
 var postProcess = new BABYLON.RefractionPostProcess("Refraction", "refMap.jpg", new BABYLON.Color3(1.0, 1.0, 1.0), 0.5, 0.5, 1.0, camera);